If you’re looking for a flavorful and easy way to cook a T-bone steak, you’ve come to the right place.

 Here’s a table so you can determine your level of steak doneness in case you don’t already know.

-6. Let the Steak Rest for 10 Minutes
+5. Let the Steak Rest for 5 Minutes and Add Butter

-Lastly, top with the garlic butter so it melts and forms a delicious coating.
-Let the steak rest for 10 minutes before slicing so the juices can settle.
+Lastly, top with butter so it melts and forms a delicious coating.
+Let the steak rest for 5 minutes before slicing so the juices can settle.

 Tips and Tricks